autogluon/autogluon/docs/tutorials/multimodal/text_prediction/index.rst

       :title: AutoMM for Text Prediction - Multilingual Problems
       :link: multilingual_text.html

-      How to use MultiModalPredictor to build models on datasets with languages other than English.
+      How to use MultiModalPredictor to build models on multilingual datasets.

    .. card::
       :title: Named Entity Recognition with AutoMM - Quick Start